 - Weather (such as storms, flooding, ice, and snow)

 - Fallen trees, tree limbs, and animals (such as squirrels) coming into contact with lines and equipment

 - Damage to poles caused by traffic accidents

-We may not have been notified yet.
-You can report an outage now.
-The map automatically updates every 15 minutes.
-If you reported an outage but don't see it on the map, check back again soon.
+- We may be in the process of adding your outage to the map.
+Updates occur every 15 to 30 minutes.
+If you reported an outage but don't see it on the map, check back soon for updates.